cxw620/rust-polyglot/docs/stability.rst

 "Breaking changes"
-(defined as any change to the contract of the language or library or tool which might invalidate a previously-correvt use) are very much the exception.
+(defined as any change to the contract of the language or library or tool which might invalidate a previously-correct use) are very much the exception.
 Rarely, they are still considered, but they are handled very cautiously, including an assessment of the likely practical fallout.

-Actually, Stable Rust is actually simply a stabilised release branch of Nightly, so it does contain the code for all the unstable features.
+(Actually, Stable Rust is actually simply a stabilised release branch of Nightly, so it does contain the code for all the unstable features.